-There are many ways to help a loved one, co-worker, neighbor or friend experiencing abuse.
-Your support will be a critical part of a victim’s path to safety and will help create a violence-free society for all.
-Below are 11 steps you could take to helping someone in your life.
+There are many ways to help a loved one, co-worker, neighbor, or friend experiencing abuse.
+Your support will be a critical part of a victim/survivor’s path to safety and will help create a violence-free society for all.
+Below are 11 steps you could take to help someone in your life.

 Call for Help

-If you hear a disturbance, and you suspect it may be domestic violence, have the courage to call the police.
+If you hear a disturbance and suspect it may be domestic violence, have the courage to call the police.

-Be available to a friend, relative or neighbor when he or she needs you to listen or needs someone in whom to confide.
+Be available to a friend, relative or neighbor when he or she needs you to listen or someone to confide in.
 Be patient and supportive of his or her decisions, even if you do not agree with them.
 The victim/survivor knows their situation best.

 Believe the Story